Also known as: ring pike pass-through, pike ring rotation, skin-through pike, rings pass-through

 What are the benefits of Skin the Cat Pike?

-What are common mistakes with Skin the Cat Pike?
+What are common mistakes when doing Skin the Cat Pike?

 How can I progress to or regress from Skin the Cat Pike?